Raytheon partners with Saudi electronics company, eyes civil orders

 "We see significant growth in the international marketplace, and the GCC figures prominently in that growth plan," John Harris, the chief executive of Raytheon International, told Reuters at the air show on Wednesday, referring to the Gulf Cooperation Council group of countries.

-Saudi Arabia uses the Raytheon Patriot missile and air defense system, and was recently cleared to receive $5.4 billion in new PAC-3 missiles built by Lockheed.
+Saudi Arabia uses the Raytheon Patriot missile and air defence system, and was recently cleared to receive $5.4 billion in new PAC-3 missiles built by Lockheed.

 Raytheon and AEC already work together on manufacturing of components for the kingdom's program to buy F-15 fighter jets from Boeing Co (BA.N).